durandaltheta/cpp_template_workshop/README.md

 - Callables - Techniques - SFINAE Callable argument type detection
 - Callables - Techniques - SFINAE Callable return value type detection
 ### Putting it all together
-- Putting it all together - map
+- Putting it all together - filtering (accept, reject)
-- Putting it all together - fold
+- Putting it all together - map and foldl